raiskumar/c2m/README.md

 ## c2m - Couchbase Cluster Monitor
 A CLI utility to monitor Couchbase cluster.
+This application can help you get key insights about your Couchbase Cluster.
+These details can help you to proactively monitor your cluster and take appropriate step.

 ## Create Executable / Build Project
 $go install github.com/raiskumar/c2m